TBD54566975/known-customer-credential/README.md

 #### URI Encoding

-The SIOPv2 Authorization Request is encoded as a URI before being returned to Mobile Wallet, as per [SIOPv2](https://openid.github.io/SIOPv2/openid-connect-self-issued-v2-wg-draft.html#section-5).
+The SIOPv2 Authorization Request is encoded as a URI before being returned to Mobile App, as per [SIOPv2](https://openid.github.io/SIOPv2/openid-connect-self-issued-v2-wg-draft.html#section-5).
 No `authorization_endpoint` is used in the URI, so it is the query parameter portion of the URI only.

+## Authenticate Applicant DID

+The Mobile App responds with a [Cross-Device SIOPv2 Authorization Response](https://openid.github.io/SIOPv2/openid-connect-self-issued-v2-wg-draft.html#name-cross-device-self-issued-open).

-### SIOPv2 Authorization Response
+### Request
 | Field                     | Description                                                                                                        | Required | References                                                                                                                                                     | Comments |
 | :------------------------ | :----------------------------------------------------------------------------------------------------------------- | :------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------- | :------- |
 | `id_token`                | A self issued, signed JWT which responds to the SIOPv2 Authorization Request                                       | y        | [JWT](https://www.rfc-editor.org/info/rfc7519) [SIOPv2](https://openid.github.io/SIOPv2/openid-connect-self-issued-v2-wg-draft.html#name-self-issued-id-token) |          |